Crossroadsman/ServerAdmin/elasticsearch/kibana.md

 - `elasticsearch.username`, `elasticsearch.password` - If the Elasticsearch instance is protected with basic security then the credentials go here;
 - `server.defaultRoute: "/app/kibana"` - The default route when opening Kibana;
-- `server.host: "localhost"` - The host for the back end server;
+- `server.host: "localhost"` - The host for the back end server.
+In order to access this from remote hosts, change to `0.0.0.0`;
 - `server.name: "<name>"` - Human-readable name to identify this instance;
 - `server.port: 5601` - Kinbana is served by a back-end server, this specifies the port.